Start Printed Page 5036

 Changes: We have added a new paragraph (f)(4) in Section I of Priority 2 that, at the discretion of the grantee, permits students who become members of the GEAR UP cohort during the project period after transferring from a non-treatment high school into a treatment GEAR UP high school after ninth grade to have an account with the $200 seed money and availability of matching funds, provided that the grantee ensures that it has sufficient GEAR UP program funds to first provide matching deposits for students it is required to serve.

 Discussion: In Proposed Priority 1, the funding eligibility criteria would have required a GEAR UP State grant funded in FY 2011 or FY 2012 to support activities in “multiple” high schools.
-Through internal Department deliberation, we concluded that the term “multiple” was too vague and that the better approach is to specify a precise minimum number.
+Through internal Department deliberation, we concluded that the term “multiple” was too vague and that the better approach is to specify a Start Printed Page 5041precise minimum number.
 We chose to use six schools as the threshold because it represents the minimum number of participating schools in each SEA that will make the project cost-effective to implement and evaluate.